felixpleiva/Genetic_variation_TDT/README.md

 ## Cite the repository as:

 Leiva FP, Santos M, Rezende EL & Verberk WCEP.
 (2022).
-Draft version of paper data and code of manuscript: Genetic variation on heat tolerance in a model ectotherm.
+Data and code of manuscript: Genetic variation on heat tolerance in a model ectotherm.
 Zenodo.
 DOI is coming.

 ## Notes: